 For example, idioms from within the author’s commonly find their way into books.
 But, idioms can be among the most difficult phrases to translate.
 Here are some examples of English idioms:

 “I’ve got to see a man about a dog.”

 There’s usually no actual dog, nor typically even a man meaning that a direct translation of this wouldn’t make sense in most other languages.
 This is an old English idiom used to excuse someone’s speedy departure – often when they have to use the restroom.

 This is a common saying when someone means they are quitting some act abruptly.
 But, a word for word translation of this would result in the reader thinking the subject was quitting the act of eating the food turkey.

 This idiom is about jumping on an already popular idea or cause but might confuse the target audience in another country because it is an active phrase.

 Skilled translators can take the idea behind the idioms and find a similar one in the target language that the audience will relate to.
 They are smart enough not to directly translate these phrases that might confuse the reader.

 Not everyone has the ability to translate a book.
 If you’re looking to translate a book, then look no further.
 Acutrans has professional translators with years of experience translating works of literature.
-Get started with translation services here.
+Get a free quote for translation services from Acutrans.